 Day 1: Cuzco

 Bienvenidos a Peru!
 Upon arrival at Cuzco airport you’ll be met and transferred to your hotel.
 The rest of the day is free to explore this charming city which is easy to do on foot.
 The Plaza de Armas and the Catedral de Santo Domingo sit at the heart of Cuzco’s cultural centre.
-The modern square is a bustling tourist hub, with bars, restaurants and shops flanking the northern and western sides of the squares, offering a distinctly European vibe.
+The modern square is a bustling tourist hub, with bars, restaurants as well as shops flanking the northern and western sides of the squares, offering a distinctly European vibe.
 Tonight at 6pm our welcome meeting takes place.
 Please note: You may wish to arrive a day or two earlier in order to adjust to the altitude.
 We can arrange pre tour accommodation upon request.

 Day 2: Sacred Valley

 Cuzco – Sacred Valley.
 Today we set off on our journey to the Sacred Valley.
-We stop at the Pisac market, a colourful marketplace filled with handicrafts, textiles and produce.
+We stop at the Pisac market, a colourful marketplace filled with handicrafts, textiles as well as produce.
 There’s time to shop for souvenirs before we head to the remarkable Incan fortress and the citadel of Ollantaytambo with its giant Inca terraces built into a steep mountainside.
-The fortress was constructed to guard the entrance to this part of the valley and protect it from possible invasions of tribes from the jungle lowlands.
+The fortress was constructed to guard the entrance to this part of the valley and also protect it from possible invasions of tribes from the jungle lowlands.

 Overnight: Sacred Valley | Breakfast